BIOS1140/BIOS1140.github.io/docs/Exercise9.md

 <script src="js/hideOutput.js"></script>

 Examining population structure can give us a great deal of insight into the history and origin of populations.
-Model-free methods for examining population structure and ancestry, such as [**principal components analysis**](https://en.wikipedia.org/wiki/Principal_component_analysis) are extremely popular in population genomic research.
+Model-free methods for examining population structure and ancestry, such as [**principal components analysis**](https://en.wikipedia.org/wiki/Principal_component_analysis) (PCA), are extremely popular in population genomic research.
 This is because it is typically simple to apply and relatively easy to interpret when you have learned how.
 Essentially, PCA aims to identify the main axes of variation in a dataset with each axis being independent of the next (i.e. there should be no correlation between them).
 Here, we will do a PCA analysis, and then walk you through the interpretation of the PCA, as it can be a bit tricky to wrap your head around the first time you see it.

 ### Village dogs as an insight to dog domestication